Student Employment Intern

 - If your job does not start on the first day of the pay period, you will need to view your timesheet by day to enter hours

-- Login to My UW System - for timesheet entry and earnings statement retrieval
+- Login to My UW System: timesheet entry and earnings statement retrieval

 Finding Employment On or Off Campus

-Academic Excellence (STEP) Program: High-impact internship opportunities for UW Oshkosh students
+- Academic Excellence (STEP) Program: Provides high-impact internship opportunities for UW Oshkosh students

 All student hourly positions are at-will positions and may be terminated at any time provided the reason is not prohibited by law.
-It is the University's position that the University of Wisconsin System University Employees Work Rules apply to student employees in the same manner as they apply to staff.
+It is the University’s position that the UW-Oshkosh Workplace Expectations apply to student employees in the same manner as they apply to staff.